 Back to Top

 Generally, applications undergo a pre-review process.
-For applications receiving a full review, critiques containing the reviewers’ comments and a brief summary will be provided within 3 months of the review date.
-(Applications not recommended for full review may receive written critiques, but will not receive a summary.)
+For applications receiving a full review, critiques containing the reviewers’ comments will be provided within 3 months of the funding notification date.

-The JDRF review process could be internal by JDRF Scientific Staff or external by a volunteer Scientific Review Panel at the discretion of JDRF Scientific Staff and JDRF Senior Management Research Team (SMRT).
+The JDRF review process is either conducted internally by JDRF Scientific Staff or externally by a Scientific Review Panel at the discretion of JDRF Scientific Staff and JDRF Senior Management.
 To assess the scientific merit and validity of any proposal, criteria for review include:

-For all applications, JDRF Senior Management Research Team (SMRT) makes final decisions regarding a proposal’s scientific merit.
+For all applications, the JDRF Scientific Team and Senior Management make final decisions regarding a proposal’s scientific merit.
 Additional criteria for review include:

-Final approval for applications is determined by either the JDRF President/CEO or by the Research Committee of the JDRF International Board of Directors.
+Final approval for applications is determined by either the JDRF Senior Management or by the Research Committee of the JDRF International Board of Directors.

 A summary of the general review process is as follows: